phpearth/conduct/conduct.md

 topics available in the group might also help someone as you in the future.
 Topics are also visible in group search and therefore available for people looking for existing solutions.

+### Disrespecting Staff Members

+Insults, not following the instructions and similar disrespecting of the group administrators and moderators result in a permanent ban.

+Blocking staff members makes communication with you impossible.
+We must be able to communicate with you to resolve issues, explain certain situation and give you further instruction about posts.
+In such cases the other staff members may ask you to remove the block, otherwise your membership ends in a permanent ban.